jessecusack/cookiecutter-research-project/README.md

 # Cookiecutter Research Project

-A bare-bones cookiecutter template for a research project in python (perhaps with some MATLAB too).
+A lightweight cookiecutter template for a research project in python (perhaps with some MATLAB too).

 This borrows heavily from [cookiecutter-data-science](https://drivendata.github.io/cookiecutter-data-science/), [cookiecutter-science-project](https://github.com/jbusecke/cookiecutter-science-project) and [cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage).
+However, it avoids testing frameworks, CI and documentation generation in an effort to keep things simple.

 ## Requirements